oscal-compass/community/proposals/threat-model/STIX-Modifications-README.md

 ## 2.1 Binary

 The `binary` data type represents a sequence of bytes.
-In a JSON serialisation, this MUST be represented as a base64-encoded string.
+In a JSON serialization, this MUST be represented as a base64-encoded string.

 * **Example**: `dGhpcyBpcyBhIHRlc3Q=` (Base64 for "this is a test")
 * **Usage**: Used for non-textual data, such as encrypted payloads, opaque API tokens, or small fragments of compiled agent code.